BlazingFire27/numpy_basics/README.md

 This repository contains files which I have created for learning the basics of NumPy.
 It includes a Jupyter notebook that offers step-by-step guidance, along with a data.txt file, which will be useful for executing certain Python commands.

+# TO BE NOTED

+Ensure that both the data.txt file and the Jupyter notebook are located in the same directory.

+If they are stored in different locations, please update the code to provide the correct path to the data.txt file for proper execution.

 ## NUMPY DESCRIPTION

 NumPy (Numerical Python) is a powerful library used for numerical computing in Python.
 It provides support for large, multi-dimensional arrays and matrices, along with a variety of mathematical functions to operate on these arrays.